Women in Islam: History

-During medieval times, the labor force in Spanish Caliphate included women in diverse occupations and economic activities such as farming, construction workers, textile workers, managing slave girls, collecting taxes from prostitutes, as well as presidents of guilds, creditors, religious scholars.
+During medieval times, the labor force in Spanish Caliphate included women in diverse occupations and economic activities such as farming, construction workers, textile workers, managing slave girls, collecting taxes from prostitutes, as well as presidents of guilds, creditors and religious scholars.

 In the 12th century, Ibn Rushd claimed that women were equal to men in all respects and possessed equal capacities to shine, citing examples of female warriors among the Arabs, Greeks and Africans to support his case.
 In the early history of Islam, examples of notable female Muslims who fought during the Muslim conquests and Fitna (civil wars) as soldiers or generals included Nusaybah bint Ka'ab a.k.a.
 Umm Amarah, Aisha, Kahula and Wafeira.

 Medieval Bimarestan or hospitals included female staff as female nurses.
 Muslim hospitals were also the first to employ female physicians, such as Banu Zuhr family who served the Almohad caliph ruler Abu Yusuf Yaqub al-Mansur in the 12th century.
 This was necessary due to the segregation of male and female patients in Islamic hospitals.
 Later in the 15th century, female surgeons were employed at Şerafeddin Sabuncuoğlu's Cerrahiyyetu'l-Haniyye (Imperial Surgery).

-Islamic faith states that in the eyes of God, men and women should be equal and are allowed to fulfill the same roles.
-Therefore, they also are required to complete all the duties of a Muslim worshiper, including the completion of religious traditions, specifically the pilgrimage to Mecca.
-Islamic culture marked a movement towards liberation and equality for women, since prior Arab cultures did not enable women to have such freedoms.
-There is evidence that Muhammad asked women for advice and took their thoughts into account, specifically with regard to the Quran.
-Women were allowed to pray with men, take part in commercial interactions, and played a role in education.
-One of Muhammad's wives, Aisha, played a significant role in medicine, history and rhetoric.
-Women, however, did not hold religious titles, but some held political power with their husbands or on their own.
-The historic role of women in Islam is connected to societal patriarchal ideals, rather than actual ties to the Quran.
-The issue of women in Islam is becoming more prevalent in modern society.